gabrielfalcao/LittleJoy/README.md

 **ATTENTION**: this walkthrough consider that you have [pear](http://pear.php.net) installed on your computer.

+### if you are running Mac OSX

+You may choose whether to use its builtin php or install a alternative [homebrew](http://github.com/mxcl/homebrew/) version found [here](brew install https://github.com/ampt/homebrew/raw/php/Library/Formula/php.rb)

+to do so:

+    brew install https://github.com/ampt/homebrew/raw/php/Library/Formula/php.rb --with-apache --with-mysql

+### afterwards

 1. Add a few channels on your pear
 2. Update your official channel
 3. Update your pear version